 I began writing in 2007, whilst on my enforced break from acting.
 I had an idea for a play and named it after the first record I ever bought.
 Unfortunately, this was Save Your Kisses For Me by The Brotherhood of Man.
 In my defence I was very young and had questionable musical taste – as opposed to now, when I’m older and have appalling musical taste.
 From the play’s success, I became the In-House writer for Heartbreak Productions, writing and adapting plays for national tours.
 I’ve also had the pleasure of adapting four of David Walliam’s wonderful children’s novels as well as having my own independent plays produced.
-My first novel, The Rainbow Player, has recently been published and I am currently working on the teenage version, Shooting For Rainbows.
+My first novel, The Rainbow Player, was published in 2017.
 Please see the bottom of the page for a full CV.

 THE MIDNIGHT GANG

 This is the fourth of David Walliam’s wonderful children’s novels that I’ve had the privilege of adapting.
-It will be doing a national tour, beginning in June this year.
+It is currently on a national tour until September 2018.

 20 : 40

-20 : 40 is my new independent play.
-My producer is currently looking for an Off West End venue for the summer of 2018.
-It’s about depression and concerns Michael at ages forty and twenty.
-Michael is one of those lovely, ever-optimistic people who hide their depression so as not to worry those they love.
-His story is told in a series of flashbacks that reflect on pivotal moments of his life, with both Michaels playing every character.
+20 : 40 is my new independent play and is currently in pre-production prior to an Off-West End run in early 2019.
+It’s about depression and concerns Michael at ages twenty and forty.
+Michael is one of those lovely, ever-optimistic people who hide their depression so as not to worry those they love, and his story is told in a series of flashbacks that reflect on pivotal moments of his life.
 I’m hoping that the play will bring even more attention to this devastating issue.
 It’s our intention to work with charities, to hold Q&A’s after some performances and to hopefully bring on board celebrities and experts to further enhance awareness of mental health issues.